Daughters of the American Revolution: In popular culture

 In 1932, American artist Grant Wood painted the satirical painting Daughters of Revolution after a local chapter of the DAR complained about his use of German glass in a commission he created for a veterans memorial.

 In 1963, fashion photographer Richard Avedon photographed the executive officers of the Daughters of the American Revolution during their convention at the Mayflower Hotel in Washington, D.C.
 The portrait, titled The Generals of the Daughters of the American Revolution, is now part of the collection of the National Museum of American History.
 A print of the image hanging at an inn in Minneapolis was shot at on November 11, 1986, becoming a popular tourist attraction.
 The American indie pop band The Mynabirds used the portrait as inspiration for their 2012 album Generals.

+In V' for Vitamins, the 30th episode of the second season of American sitcom Gilligan's Island, the character Lovey Howell (portrayed by Natalie Schafer) states that she is a member of the DAR.

 In the American comedy-drama television series Gilmore Girls, the character Emily Gilmore (portrayed by Kelly Bishop) is a regent of a chapter of the Daughters of the American Revolution.
 Her granddaughter, Rory Gilmore (portrayed by Alexis Bledel), is presented to society at a DAR debutante ball and later joins and works for the organization.
 In the show's 2016 revival, Gilmore Girls: A Year in the Life, Emily Gilmore resigns from the DAR.

 In the American medical drama television series Grey's Anatomy, the character Miranda Bailey (portrayed by Chandra Wilson) mentions in the third season episode Scars and Souvenirs that she received a DAR scholarship in her youth.
-In the fourth season of the American political drama television series The West Wing, in the episode Privateers, First Lady Abbey Bartlet (portrayed by Stockard Channing) is questioned on the validity of her DAR membership by another member.
+In the fourth season of the American political drama television series The West Wing, in the episode Privateers, First Lady Abbey Bartlet (portrayed by Stockard Channing) is questioned on the validity of her DAR membership by another member, Marion Cotesworth-Haye (portrayed by Helen Slayton-Hughes).
+In that same episode, Bartlett's daughter, Zoey Bartlet (portrayed by Elisabeth Moss) is inducted into the DAR.